saumon/kommunicator/README.md

 ### Human Aliases Configuration

-The `conf/humans.conf` file allows you to map human-friendly aliases to email addresses, making it easier to send emails without remembering full email addresses.
+The `conf/humans.conf` file allows you to map human-friendly aliases to email addresses, making it easier to send messages to users without remembering full email addresses.

 **Configuration file format:**